cantoniouwaymore/emailgateway/docs/ARCHITECTURE.md

-# Email Gateway Architecture
+# Waymore Transactional Emails Service Architecture

 ## System Overview

-The Email Gateway is a stateless microservice designed to provide a standardized, reliable interface for sending emails across the Waymore platform.
+The Waymore Transactional Emails Service is a stateless microservice designed to provide a standardized, reliable interface for sending emails across the Waymore platform.
 It follows clean architecture principles with clear separation of concerns and high testability.

 ## Architecture Principles